blazQ/mpi-word-count/README.md

 We can see how the algorithm might be improved, in terms of efficiency, to handle workloads without excessive communication between workers.

-Right now, the efficiency is tolerable, but depending on the context of the application, there are certainly a lot of things we can fine-tune to reach optimal efficiency.
+Right now, the efficiency is ok as it tends to hoover around 85%, but depending on the context of the application, there are certainly a lot of things we can fine-tune to reach optimal efficiency.

 For example, we could implement a way to avoid making each process communicate to recover the split words, by implementing a way to make each process "peek" forward or backwards.
 Such a solution would reduce communication to what is strictly necessary (gathering of partial results) and possibly increase efficiency as the number of processors increases.